RustyYato/colorz/README.md

 ## Coloring Mode

-There are many ways to specify the coloring mode for `colorize`, and it may not be obvious how they interact, so here is a precedence list.
-To figure out how colorize chooses to colorize, go down the list, and the first element that applies will be selected.
+There are many ways to specify the coloring mode for `colorz`, and it may not be obvious how they interact, so here is a precedence list.
+To figure out how colorz chooses to colorz, go down the list, and the first element that applies will be selected.

 * if the feature flag `strip-colors` is enabled -> NO COLORING